Keep a close eye on your symptoms

-Heart failure (HF) comes in degrees of severity and therefore the symptoms can impact people differently.
-Some people will barely notice any difference to their lives, some will have to make more adjustments to their lifestyle in order to maintain a high standard of living.
-This can also change for people over time, as they get older or as other factors may come into play.
-That’s why we advise that all those involved keep a close eye on their symptoms and make sure to track them.
-For that reason, we have created a useful symptoms tracker to help with the process.
-If any symptoms change, it is important they consult with a doctor as soon as possible.
+Heart failure (HF) comes in varying degrees of severity and the symptoms may impact people differently.
+You may barely notice any difference to your life, or you may have to make more adjustments to your lifestyle in order to maintain a high standard of living.
+This can also change over time, as you get older or as other factors may come into play.
+That’s why we advise you to keep a close eye on your symptoms and be sure to track them.
+For that reason, we have created a useful symptoms tracker to help you with the process.
+If any of your symptoms change it is important you consult your doctor as soon as possible.

-Here’s what they should keep an eye out for, and make note of any changes1,2:
+Here’s what you should keep an eye out for, and make note of any changes1,2: